lit-alan/SD4-Enterprise-App-Development/ToDo/Lab_Ex_Four.md

  * @return true if the customer was updated successfully, false if the customer was not found */ public boolean updateCustomer(Customer customer) {
-    // Find the existing customer in the database by ID Optional<Customer> existingCustomerOptional = customerRepository.findById(customer.getCustomerId());
+    //Find the existing customer in the database by ID Optional<Customer> existingCustomerOptional = customerRepository.findById(customer.getCustomerId());

     if (existingCustomerOptional.isPresent()) {
         Customer existingCustomer = existingCustomerOptional.get();

-        // Update the existing customer's details
+        //Update the existing customer's details
         existingCustomer.setFirstName(customer.getFirstName());
         existingCustomer.setLastName(customer.getLastName());
         existingCustomer.setEmail(customer.getEmail());